oleksiikuznetsov/contack-book-vue.js/README.md

-Contact book vue.js
+# Contact book vue.js
-Reactively displays contact lists.
-It is possible to add a new contact as well as delete
+# Reactively displays contact lists.
+It's possible to add a new contact as well as delete

 ## Project setup
 ```